Mass in the Catholic Church: Sacrificial nature

 In Catholic teaching, the holy sacrifice of the Mass is the fulfillment of all the sacrifices of the Old Covenant.
 In the New Covenant, the one sacrifice on the altar of Calvary is revisited during every Catholic Mass.
-Jesus Christ merited all graces and blessings for us by His death on the Cross.
-These merits form an inexhaustible fountain of grace to nourish the supernatural life of souls.
-At Calvary, Christ not only merited all graces for people but also established certain channels whereby these graces may be obtained.
+Catholics believe that Jesus Christ merited all graces and blessings for humans by His death on the Cross, and that these merits form an inexhaustible fountain of grace to nourish the supernatural life of souls.
+At Calvary, Christ is said to have not only merited all graces for people but also established certain channels whereby these graces may be obtained.
 These channels are the Sacrifice of the Mass and the other Sacraments.

-The first Mass was instituted by Christ at the Last Supper, on the first Holy Thursday.
-The first Holy Sacrifice of the Mass was celebrated on the eve of the Passion.
-The unbloody sacrifice of the Last Supper is a memorial of Christ's bloody sacrifice on the cross.
-Thus, the Mass is a unifying event of the Last Supper and Christ's sacrifice on Calvary.
+The Mass is said to be instituted by Christ at the Last Supper, on the first Holy Thursday.
+Thus, the first Holy Sacrifice of the Mass was celebrated on the eve of the Passion.
+The unbloody sacrifice of the Last Supper is considered a memorial of Christ's bloody sacrifice on the cross.
+Thus, for Catholics, the Mass is a unifying event of the Last Supper and Christ's sacrifice on Calvary.
+The Council of Trent referred to Christ "present and offered in an unbloody manner" in the Mass, and the Second Vatican Council also stated that he "is offered sacramentally in the Eucharist and in an unbloody manner until [he] himself comes".

-The Mass contains the four essential elements of a true sacrifice: priest, victim, altar, and sacrifice.
+The Mass contains the four essential elements of a Jewish/Christian sacrifice: priest, victim, altar, and sacrifice.
 Its Priest, Jesus Christ, uses the ministry of an earthly representative; its Victim, Jesus Christ, truly present under the appearances of bread and wine; its altar; and the Sacrifice is a mystic representation of the blood-shedding of Calvary.
-Thus, the Mass is offered for four ends: adoration, atonement, thanksgiving, and petition.
+The Mass is thus offered for four ends: adoration, atonement, thanksgiving, and petition.